jezzsantos/saastack/docs/design-principles/0020-api-framework.md

 }
 ```

-AND, we prefer NOT to have to create MediatR class like this, for every single one of those methods.
+AND, we prefer NOT to have to use libraries like MediatR to make things more testable, with handlers, like these, for every single one of those methods.

 ```c#
     public class GetCarRequestHandler : IRequestHandler<GetCarRequest, IResult>